If you are wondering: ‘Does autism affect travel insurance?’ The answer is YES.

 NB Anxiety and depression are also pre-existing conditions and should be disclosed too.

-I did a test of a well known site, for a notional traveller aged 25 going to Bali for one week, with the standard $2000 cancellation cover and $250 excess
+I did a test of a well known site, for a notional traveler aged 25 going to Bali for one week, with the standard $2000 cancellation cover and $250 excess.

-Cover for a traveller with no pre-existing condition cost $70.
+Cover for a traveler with no pre-existing condition cost $70.

-I then enquired about a traveller of the same age with autism and answered a couple of questions.
+I then inquired about a traveler of the same age with autism and answered a couple of questions.

 I did a second test with a different large insurer, looking at insurance for a 25 year old man going to New Zealand for a week.

-There was no difference at all for the traveller with ASD compared to the traveller without.
+There was no difference at all for the traveler with ASD compared to the traveler without.